bernalp/BABA_stock_market_prediction/README.md

 The model's directional accuracy which measures the percentage of correctly predicted upward or downward trends in stock prices, was around **60.24%**.
 This shows that the model's able to identify correct direction of stock price movement about **60.24%** of the time, there is still room for improvement in this aspect.
 Enhancing the model's directional accuracy could be achieved through further fine-tuning and optimization of the LSTM architecture or incorporating additional features that may better capture market trends.

+**Q3: Can we optimize the predictive model to improve its accuracy and reliability?**
+​
+Yes, we can optimize the predictive model to further improve its accuracy and reliability.
+There are several approaches to achieve this:
+​
+- Fine-tuning hyperparameters: Tuning hyperparameters such as the number of LSTM layers, number of units per layer, dropout rate, and learning rate can lead to improved model performance.
+​
+- Feature engineering: Selecting and engineering relevant features that better capture the dynamics of stock prices could enhance the model's predictive capabilities.
+​
+- Data augmentation: Expanding the dataset by augmenting existing data or incorporating external data sources can provide the model with more diverse patterns and trends, leading to better predictions.
+​
+- Model ensembling: Combining predictions from multiple models or using ensemble techniques, such as stacking or bagging, can improve the overall predictive power.
+​
+By continuously testing and improving these aspects, we can make the LSTM predictive model better at forecasting Baba stock prices.

 ## 5. Acknowledgments <a name="acknow"></a>

 - The Datasets used in this project's provided by [Steven Van Ingelgem](https://www.kaggle.com/datasets/svaningelgem/nyse-100-daily-stock-prices?select=BABA.csv).